 Don't let the kids get cabin fever on Long Island.
-There is plenty to do in the winter without taking the LIRR into New York City.
-Below find activities like museums, holiday celebrations, and ways to become closer with the area's animals.
+There is plenty to do in the winter without taking the Long Island Railway into New York City.

 If the kids are up for a long or short walk on a crisp winter's day, or for an invigorating foray through the snow, there are plenty of places in Nassau and Suffolk where you can enjoy nature during this season.